cnio-bu/bollito/README.md

 ### 5. Clustering.

 Clustering of cells uses the normalized expression profiles.
-After, a dimensionality reduction by PCA, the K-nearest-neightbor graphs embedded in this lower dimensional space, are obtained.
+After, a dimensionality reduction by PCA, the _k_-nearest-neightbor (KNN) graph embedded in this lower dimensional space, is obtained.
+Then a Shared Nearest Neighbour (SNN) graph is constructed calculating the nearest neighbour cells overlapping using the Jaccard index.
-Once the graph is created, clusters are captured by using a community detection method.
+Once the graph is created, clusters are captured by using a the Louvain algorithm.

 To explore the clusters along the resolutions, bollito uses [Clustree](https://github.com/lazappi/clustree).
 Cluster validation is achieved by calculating silhouette scores for each cluster.

 For this step, the following parameters need to be adjusted via the configuration file:
 * Number of significant components based on the elbow plot or JackStraw analysis obtained in previous steps.
-* Number of neighbours (*k*) used to generate the KNN graph (optional).
+* Number of neighbours (*k*) used to generate the KNN graph (default = 20).
 * Resolutions to be used in the community detection method.

 > NOTE: the best resolution obtained should be specified in the configuration file,